anpinghuang/MindNoodle/README.md

 Introduction
 ------------

-Welcome to the **Mindmap Application** documentation.
+Welcome to the **MindNoodle Software** documentation.
 This desktop application is designed to help users create, edit, and manage mindmaps efficiently.
 Built using [Electron](https://www.electronjs.org/), it offers a seamless cross-platform experience with features such as drag-and-drop image integration, customizable settings, undo/redo functionalities, and more.
 Whether you're brainstorming ideas, planning projects, or organizing information, this application provides a user-friendly interface to visualize your thoughts effectively.

 * * * * *